noeliavt/GreenStocks-Analysis-with-VBA/README.md

 ## 1. Overview of Project

 ### 1.1.
 Purpose
-The main purpose of this project besides the analysis of the Steve's parents stocks information for 2017 and 2018 years, is organize the information per year and also calculate the "Total Daily Volume" and  the "Return" for the different tickers along the refactoring of the VBS code to improve the general performance.
+The main purpose of this project besides the analysis of the Steve's parents stocks information for 2017 and 2018 years, is organize the information per year and also calculate the "Total Daily Volume" and  the "Return" for the different tickers along the refactoring of the VBS code to improve the script performance.

 ## 2. Analysis of Stocks